 For roses, remove weeds and water during dry spells.
 Check roses for signs of black spot, aphids, and leaf-rolling sawfly damage, treat if required.

 After flowering, dig up and divide Primulas.

-Tall-growing plants such as Delphinium, Lupin and monkshood need a framework of canes and string around then to help prevent them been damaged by winds.
+Tall-growing plants such as Delphinium, Lupin, and monkshood need a framework of canes and string around them to help prevent them being damaged by winds.
 Do this now so the supports become unobtrusive as the plants grow through them.

 Give shrubs, trees, and borders a mulch of compost, to preserve water and smother any weed seedlings.

 Keep nipping off the dead flower heads of late-flowering daffodils and let the foliage die down naturally.

 When old tulips have finished flowering, discard the bulbs, ready to plant up containers with summer bedding.

 Harden off tender plants by leaving them outside for increasing periods of time, building up to overnight exposure for a fortnight, then plant in permanent places when the risk of frost has passed.

 Thin out direct sowings of hardy annuals and vegetables, in two or three stages at fortnightly intervals.